livewires/you-win/docs/sheets/1-numbers.md

 Look closely at these parts:

  1. ```js
-    // var phone = new Phone
+    // Load everything we need
     ```

     This is a comment!
 Lines starting with `//` are ignored by JavaScript.